go-spatial/tegola/README.md

 ## Building from source

-Tegola is written in [Go](https://golang.org/) and requires Go 1.8+ to compile from source.
+Tegola is written in [Go](https://golang.org/) and requires Go 1.x to compile from source.
+(We support the three newest versions of Go.)
 To build tegola from source, make sure you have Go installed and have cloned the repository to your `$GOPATH`.
 Navigate to the repository then run the following commands:

 ```bash
 cd cmd/tegola/